Picnic in the Parkway Summer Concert Series returns to Elmwood Village next week

 Starting next Tuesday, June 21, the Picnic in the Parkway Summer Concert Series will return on Bidwell Parkway between Potomac Avenue and Soldiers Circle.

 Every Tuesday from then until Aug.
 9 will feature local musicians for family-friendly evenings of entertainment and fun from 7 p.m. to 9 p.m.
-Local food vendors will also be on site.
+Local food vendors will also be on the sides of the concert.

 This year's line-up is: